clojurewerkz/legacy-blog/source/_posts/2013-03-15-leiningen-user-survey-2013.markdown

 ## Leiningen User Survey 2013

-[Leiningen User Survey 2013](https://lein-survey-2013.herokuapp.com/) is up: please participate!.
+[Leiningen User Survey 2013](https://lein-survey-2013.herokuapp.com/) is up: please participate!

 Results of the survey will help Leiningen maintainers understand needs of the community better and prioritize their time more efficiently.